 Waterloo is a city located in Walloon Brabant, Belgium.
 It is most famous for being the site of the Battle of Waterloo, where Napoleon was defeated.
 The population in 2011 was 29,706.
-Estimates from 2016 show that very little population growth occurred, with an estimated 29,794 estimates living in the city, showing a population growth of less than 100 people over five years.
+Estimates from 2017 show that very little population growth occurred, with an estimated 29,959 people living in the city, showing a population growth of less than 300 people over more than five years.

 Approximately one-fifth of Waterloo’s population has origins outside of Belgium.
 Over 1,200 people of French descent live in Waterloo, as well as over 500 Italians, over 400 Americans, and over 400 Swedish people, according to the Waterloo government.
 Many of Waterloo’s residents work in Brussels.

 The city of Waterloo covers a surface area of about 21.03 km2 (8.12 sq mi).
 The population density comes to a estimated 1,400 residents per square kilometer (3,700/sq mi).

 The most significant event in Waterloo’s history was <a href="http://www.history.com/topics/british-history/battle-of-waterloo>the Battle of Waterloo, which occurred on June 18, 1815.
 It was during this battle that France’s Napoleon Bonaparte was defeated in his final battle by Prussians and the British.
 Napoleon abdicated the throne following this defeat.

 However, even though this event was what made Waterloo known around the world, there is more interesting historical facts that occurred both prior and after the defeat of Napoleon.
 The city began developing in the 17th century.
 The royal chapel that was built during this time in 1687 still stands today.
 Until 1796, the city was also split into two parts.
 During this same year, a system of municipalities was created.
 Waterloo came to be when Petit-Waterloo was split from Sint-Genesius-Rode.